Writing Titles (When To Use Capital Letters)

 - HOW TO RECYCLE YOUR CD'S (This is acceptable but potentially annoying.)

-- HOW TO RECYCLE YOUR CDs (This is largely acceptable, a bit scruffy but less life-threatening.)
+- HOW TO RECYCLE YOUR CDs (This is largely acceptable but a bit scruffy.)

 Title Case TitlesHere are some examples of titles in title case: